fastrgv/AdaGate/README.md

 Second, note that AdaGate is geared toward a fairly capable graphics card.

-Third, note that this game runs with modest jitter on an Intel NUC with embedded Intel graphics, so the graphics demands are modest.
+Third, note that this game runs fine on an Intel NUC with embedded Intel graphics, so the graphics demands are modest.

 Fourth, note that adjustable OpenGL settings should favor performance.